adamstac/adamstacoviak.com/_drafts/paying-a-premium-for-co-workers.md

   </figcaption>
 </figure>

-**In 2016, 35% of the workforce in America were freelancers** and contributed $1 trillion dollars to the economy.
+According to this report, **in 2016, 35% of the workforce in America were freelancers** and contributed $1 trillion dollars to the economy.

 Let that sink in.